Quantum trajectories and reduced dynamics in time-correlated environments: Modeling with the Redfield microscopic approach

 where $H_S,H_B$ describe the two isolated subsystems and the interaction Hamiltonian $H_I\in\hilbert$ is defined as

-Rotating to the interaction picture, indicated by a tilde over the objects, we focus only on the evolution due to the interaction Hamiltonian, now time-dependent.
-We derive the system evolution by writing the Liouville equation, integrating it, and inserting the integrated density matrix into the initial equation, then tracing out the bath from the resulting integro-differential equation, a recasting that preserves the exact dynamic description.
+In the interaction picture, indicated by a tilde over the operators, we focus only on the evolution due to the interaction Hamiltonian, now time-dependent.
+We derive the system evolution by writing the Liouville equation, integrating it, and inserting the integrated density matrix into the initial equation.
+Then, we trace out the bath from the resulting integro-differential equation, a recasting that preserves the exact dynamic description.
 Then, approximations are needed to obtain a closed and solvable equation.
 First, we assume that the initial density matrix is factorized, and the bath is considered at thermal equilibrium, $\rho(0) = \rho_S(0)\Tensor\rho_B^{eq}$.
-Then, considering a perturbative interaction of the environment and the system, we extend the factorization at all times $t$ expanding the total density matrix as
+Then, considering a perturbative interaction of the environment and the system, we extend the factorization at all times $t$ by setting

 and neglecting higher-order terms in the system-bath correlation, which is known as the Born approximation.